Images from Notre Dame's season that culminated in a run to the NCAA title game

 Kevin's brother Tim was a three-time monogram winner as a midfielder at Notre Dame from 1984-86.
 Two of Kevin's other brothers, David and Brian, also served as assistants under former Irish head lacrosse coach Rich O'Leary.
 Another brother, Eugene "Boo", was Notre Dame's associate athletics director for corporate relations and marketing from 2004-08.
 Boo now is the Director of Athletics at the United States Military Academy.

 When not coaching, Corrigan still remains active by participating in various lacrosse clinics and camps.
 He and his wife, Lis, reside in South Bend with their three children - Will, Sidney and Natale.
-Will is a junior on the Fighting Irish men's lacrosse squad.
+Will is a senior on the Fighting Irish men's lacrosse squad.